 Another food source you need to steer clear of?
 Any item that may cause an inflammatory response.
 For some people, this might mean wheat, eggs, gluten, dairy, soy, or some forms of nuts.
 To determine whether you have a sensitivity to a particular food, try eliminating it for at least two weeks and see if symptoms such as lethargy, headaches or bloating subside.
 Arduous?
 Yes.
 Worthwhile?
 Certainly, if it means living a healthier – and longer – life.
 Of course, you know our stance on grains, so any reduction in grain products has benefits beyond the anti-inflammatory proerties.

-While adding a multivitamin can help stave off inflammation, the key here is to find a high-quality supplement (another unbiased product placement ;)) with the types of nutrients you need.
+While supplementing the nutrients your diet is missing can help stave off inflammation, the key is taking what you need.
+Not everyone needs to be taking every single vitamin and mineral under the sun.
+Figure out what nutrient deficiencies you might have and then fix them, with food and/or supplements.
+A multivitamin can help stave off inflammation, the key here is to find a high-quality supplement (another unbiased product placement ;)) with the types of nutrients you need.
 Specifically, you need to look out for brands that contain higher doses of folic acid and B vitamins in particular, which have been associated with lowering inflammation as well as vitamins C, D and full-spectrum vitamin E. Next, add a broad base of antioxidants like Alpha Lipoic Acid, Resveratrol, Grapeseed Extract and NAC.

 So there you have it, 10 ways to reduce inflammation with nary a drug in site!